 Lemon Froth which in my house was called lemon foam, was a popular dessert in Chile in the late ’80s, early ’90s.
-My mom did it a lot, is easy to make and with ingredients that we usually have in the house.
+My mom did it a lot.
+It is easy to make and with ingredients that we usually have in the house.

 It does need a couple of hours of refrigeration before serving.
 I like to serve it with strawberries or with raspberry sauce, it looks great.